 The Poetics and the Economy of Authorship during the Cold War Period

-When analyzing the European filmmakers' oeuvre on which this research focuses, film scholars, as well as filmmakers themselves, often cite the struggle against Fascism and foreign oppression as key sources of inspiration for their narrative and stylistic cinematic choices (Bignardi, 1999; Wayne, 2001; Costa-Gavras, 2018).
+When analyzing the European filmmakers’ oeuvre on which this research focuses, film scholars, as well as filmmakers themselves, often cite the struggle against Fascism and foreign oppression as key sources of inspiration for their narrative and stylistic cinematic choices (Bignardi, 1999; Wayne, 2001; Costa-Gavras, 2018).
 Their rise to prominence as political filmmakers was the result of multiple factors, including personal decisions, individual talents, and chance.
 However, these research works and testimonies tended to overlook three central aspects of their filmmaking styles and careers.
-First, the filmmakers' evolving transnational network of social and political activists, cultural mediators, film producers, and film workers that facilitated the production of their films in and about the Third World/Global South.
-Second, the long-lasting impact of the filmmakers' early exposure to American films during their childhood, which is reflected in an eclectic use of film genre forms.
+First, the filmmakers’ evolving transnational network of social and political activists, cultural mediators, film producers, and film workers facilitated the production of their films in and about the Third World/Global South.
+Second, the long-lasting impact of the filmmakers’ early exposure to American films during their childhood, which is reflected in an eclectic use of film genre forms.
 Third, the far-reaching impact of American economic, political, and cultural presence in the European film industry during the post-World War II period.

-For example, Costa-Gavras' use of the thriller genre in Z (1969) and State of Siege (1972), along with the recurring appearance of French film star Yves Montand, a former member of French Communist party and left-wing activist during most of his career, highlights Costa-Gavras’ adoption of genre formulas and casting strategies typically associated with the Hollywood system.
-At the same time, it also reflects the intersection between Costa-Gavras' political beliefs and social networks and his filmmaking practices.
-After American producers became aware of the favorable budget-box-office ratio of Gillo Pontecorvo’s The Battle of Algiers (1966) and Costa-Gavras' Z (1969), they eagerly sought out European filmmakers to replicate this successful formula in political films.
+For example, Costa-Gavras’ use of the thriller genre in Z (1969) and State of Siege (1972), along with the recurring appearance of French film star Yves Montand, a former member of the French Communist party and left-wing activist during most of his career, highlights Costa-Gavras’ adoption of genre formulas and casting strategies typically associated with the Hollywood system.
+At the same time, it also reflects the intersection between Costa-Gavras’ political beliefs and social networks and his filmmaking practices.
+After American producers became aware of the favorable budget-box-office ratio of Gillo Pontecorvo’s The Battle of Algiers (1966) and Costa-Gavras’ Z (1969), they eagerly sought out European filmmakers to replicate this successful formula in political films.

 Location and Casting and Neocolonial Practices in European Political Films

 Understanding the way individual films are connected to the larger background requires attending to the way external factors are filtered through the filmmaker’s production practices and decisions.
 By tracking the location selection process and casting choices, the present project proposes to take a closer look at the interaction patterns between European filmmakers and their local contacts and crew in the developing countries their films dealt with.
-It is the case that European transnational films produced during this period where the result of the cooperation of a vast network of activist, cultural agents and film producers from Europe and Third World countries who shared a similar political world view and cultural sensibilities.
-However, these movies also reflect structural economic, cultural and technological asymmetries between developed and peripheral countries.
+It is the case that European transnational films produced during this period were the result of the cooperation of a vast network of activists, cultural agents, and film producers from Europe and Third World countries who shared a similar political worldview and cultural sensibilities.
+However, these movies also reflect structural economic, cultural, and technological asymmetries between developed and peripheral countries.